The Future of jQuery UI and jQuery Mobile

 11. Mike Breeden on said:

-JQuery is awesome!
+jQuery is awesome!
 Thank you all so much for your great work.
 It let me make great stuff and I cannot imagine web development without it.
 I guess maybe if you aren’t trying to make sophisticated stuff, you could get by without it, but for me, it lets me make jQuality!

 12. Eldon Elledge on said: